-This 680-acre development site was previously a landfill on the eastern portion and a rail yard on the western portion, bisected by Caltrain commuter rail tracks.
-Key challenges for future development are needs for significant transit and roadway improvements, and partnership with public agencies in funding and phasing of transportation improvements.
-There will also be an exclusive right-of-way for a Bus Rapid Transit (BRT) alignment along Geneva Avenue.
-A key issue is site access off Geneva Avenue, potential impacts caused by the BRT signal priority system, and queuing spill-over to the US-101 Harney Way interchange.
-When complete, the development will feature workspace for 15,000 workers, 4,400 housing units, and 7 million square feet of commercial space.
+This 680-acre development was previously a landfill site on the eastern portion and a rail yard on the western portion, bisected by Caltrain rail tracks.
+Key challenges for future development include the need for significant transit and roadway improvements and partnership with public agencies for funding and phasing of transportation improvements.
+There will also be an exclusive right-of-way for a bus rapid transit (BRT) alignment along Geneva Avenue.
+Other issues include site access off Geneva Avenue, potential impacts caused by the BRT signal priority system, and queuing spill-over onto the US 101 Harney Way interchange.
+When complete, the development will feature space for 15,000 workers, 4,400 housing units, and 7 million square feet of commercial space.

-CHS Consulting Group staff have been involved in this project since 1992.
-CHS staff developed the overall vision for multimodal transportation investments, including: relocating the Caltrain Bayshore station southward into the project site and creating a Multimodal Transit Center; abandoning Union Pacific spur tracks to accommodate site development (completed); an extensive pedestrian and bicycle network; extending Geneva Avenue to the US 101 Harney Way interchange; and improving the Harney Way interchange.
+CHS Consulting Group has been involved in this project since 1992.
+CHS staff developed the overall vision for multimodal transportation investments, including relocating the Caltrain Bayshore Station southward into the project site and creating a multimodal transit center; abandoning Union Pacific spur tracks to accommodate site development (completed); extending the pedestrian and bicycle network; extending Geneva Avenue to the US 101 Harney Way interchange; and improving the Harney Way interchange.

-In the past five years, CHS has prepared a Transportation Study and the Transportation Section of the Specific Plan.
-The key to the plan is maintaining a reasonable balance between jobs and housing, maximizing internal trip-making and reducing reliance on automobiles for primary access.
+Over the past five years, CHS has prepared a Transportation Study and the Transportation Section of the Specific Plan.
+The key to the Specific Plan is maintaining a reasonable balance between jobs and housing, maximizing internal trip-making, and reducing reliance on automobiles for primary access.